artomweb/LoRaFieldTester/README.md

 # LoRa field tester

 This is a automatic range tester for the Arduino MKR WAN 1310.
+Developed as part of a University project for range testing a model Mars rover.

 Two laptops with MKRs are connected to this site.
 A test is started and the webserver sets the parameters on each device and sends a packet back and forth.
 The test results are populated into the table.